turri21/Senhor/CapaCore/Readme.txt

 Based on MiSTer binary, modified by Renan.

 How to use:

 Back up your current MiSTer Main first.
-Add the following line to your mister.ini file:
+Copy the CapaCore MiSTer binary from MiSTer.zip to /media/fat/ Add the following line to your mister.ini file:

 ; [Senhor FPGA BEGIN] - game wallpapers (OSD per-game preview)